scratchfoundation/scratch-link/README.md

 * Build the app bundle with `make`, which will automatically:
   1. Compile Scratch Link code using `swift build`
-  2. Create an app bundle at `Release/Scratch Link.app`
+  2. Create an app bundle at `dist/Scratch Link.app`
   3. Copy all necessary frameworks and dylibs into the app bundle
   4. Generate and/or copy other resources into the app bundle (certificates, icons, etc.)
-  5. Sign the app bundle with a certificate from your keychain
 * Build PKG installers with `make dist`, which runs both of these:
   * Build a PKG for the Mac App Store with `make dist-mas`
   * Build a PKG for non-Store distribution ("Developer ID") with `make dist-devid`
 * Run the app in any of these ways:
-  * Use Finder to activate the `Scratch Link` bundle in the `Release` directory
+  * Use Finder to activate the `Scratch Link` bundle in the `dist` directory
-  * Run `"Release/Scratch Link.app/Contents/MacOS/scratch-link"`
+  * Run `"dist/Scratch Link.app/Contents/MacOS/scratch-link"`
     * Debug output **will** appear in the terminal
-  * Type `open "Release/Scratch Link.app"` in a terminal
+  * Type `open "dist/Scratch Link.app"` in a terminal
     * Debug output will **not** appear in the terminal
 * Create an Xcode project file with `make xcodeproj`
   * If your workflow uses the Xcode project file (Xcode, AppCode, etc.) you should re-run this command each time you